-Artichoke is a great source of calcium, potassium, sulfur, and iron that are beneficial for the health.
+Artichoke is an excellent source of calcium, potassium, sulfur, and iron beneficial for health.
 Artichokes are loaded with insulin; therefore, it’s a recommended food for diabetes.
-A fully ripe artichoke contains about 2% of insulin.
-Raw artichokes can be added to your favorite salads.
-Alternatively, you can cook artichokes with other vegetables.
+A fully ripe medium artichoke contains about 2% of insulin.
+Furthermore, the high fiber content in artichokes helps keep blood sugar levels stable.

 Protect Digestive Health